Skip to content

 The Autoware Foundation is a voting member of the SOAFEE (Scalable Open Architecture For the Embedded Edge) initiative, as the Autoware Open AD Kit is the first SOAFEE blueprint for the software defined vehicle ecosystem.

-The core functional components of the Open AD Kit are derived from the main Autoware project.
-Each component is packaged as an independent containerized workload, responsible for a specific aspect of the autonomous driving pipeline.
-This granular approach provides flexibility in composing different AD systems.
+The core functional components of the Open AD Kit are derived from the main Autoware Universe project.
+Each component is packaged as an independent containerized component, responsible for a specific aspect of the autonomous driving pipeline.
+This modular approach provides flexibility in composing different AD systems by combining different components.

-These workloads communicate with each other over a service mesh, allowing for flexible deployment and scaling.
-For more details on the Autoware workloads.
+These components communicate with each other over a service mesh, allowing for flexible deployment and scaling.
+For more details, see the Autoware components.

 Tools#

-In addition to the core Autoware workloads, Open AD Kit provides essential tools for development, simulation, and visualization.
+In addition to the Autoware components, Open AD Kit provides essential tools for development, simulation, and visualization.
 These tools are also containerized and can be integrated into deployments as needed.

-- Simulator: Allows for testing the AD stack in a virtual environment.
-It supports both simple ad-hoc simulations for development and complex, scenario-based simulations for validation and CI/CD.
+• Scenario Simulator-TBD: Allows for testing the AD stack in a virtual environment.
+It supports complex scenario-based simulations for validation and CI/CD.

 Supported Platforms#

-Open AD Kit supports a variety of platforms as production and development platforms.
+Open AD Kit supports a variety of platforms as development and SOAFEE production platforms.

 SOAFEE Production platforms#

-For more details on the Supported SOAFEE Platforms.
+For more details, see the Supported SOAFEE Platforms.

 Supported Hardware#